United Liberation Front of Asom: History

-The ULFA was founded on 7 April 1979 in Sivasagar, Assam by a group of young men that included Paresh Baruah, Arabinda Rajkhowa, Anup Chetia, Bhupen Borgohain, Pradip Gogoi, Bhadreshwar Gohain and Budheswar Gogoi.
+The ULFA was founded in courtyard of historic amphitheatre–Rang Ghar on 7 April 1979 in Sivasagar, Assam by a group of young men that included Bhupen Borgohain, Bhimkanta Buragohain, Tarun Gogoi, Pradip Gogoi, Bhadreshwar Gohain and Budheswar Gogoi.
 The organisation's purpose was to engage in an armed struggle to form a separate independent state of Assam.

 During its peak days in the late 80s and 90s, it had support among many of the Assamese people of the Brahmaputra valley.
 The majority of the supporters felt that a powerful organization was necessary to get the voice of a peripheral region heard, to the central government.
 But gradually, the organisation's emphasis on illegal means and smuggling of weapons in the name of furthering the 'revolution' led to violence throughout the state.
 It witnessed a period marked by growing disillusionment and anger amid supporters.

 In the conflict, many civilians were killed and several thousand were permanently maimed and displaced.
 It is estimated that more than 10 thousand local youths were killed and disappeared during that period.
 In the process, owing to the twin factors of increasing operations by the security forces and dwindling support among its core sympathisers, ULFA's importance in Assam has been declined drastically.

 Recruiting for the front did not begin until 1983.
 Soon after it finished recruitment in 1984, it began to seek out training and arms procurement from other groups such as the Kachin Independence Army (KIA) and the Nationalist Socialist Council of Nagaland (NSCN).
 In 1986, it launched a fundraising campaign across India.
 It then began to set up camps in Tinsukia and Dibrugarh but was soon declared a terrorist organization by the government on 7 November, under the Unlawful Activities (Prevention) Act.